-Circuit-based anonymity designs must choose which protocol layer to anonymize.
-They may choose to intercept IP packets directly, and relay them whole (stripping the source address) along the circuit [8, 24].
-Alternatively, like Tor, they may accept TCP streams and relay the data in those streams along the circuit, ignoring the breakdown of that data into TCP segments [43, 44].
-Finally, they may accept application-level protocols (such as HTTP) and relay the application requests themselves along the circuit.
+Circuit-based designs must choose which protocol layer to anonymize.
+They may intercept IP packets directly, and relay them whole (stripping the source address) along the circuit [8, 24].
+Like Tor, they may accept TCP streams and relay the data in those streams, ignoring the breakdown of that data into TCP segments [43, 44].
+Finally, like Crowds, they may accept application-level protocols such as HTTP and relay the application requests themselves.
 Making this protocol-layer decision requires a compromise between flexibility and anonymity.
-For example, a system that understands HTTP, such as Crowds, can strip identifying information from those requests, can take advantage of caching to limit the number of requests that leave the network, and can batch or encode those requests to minimize the number of connections.
-On the other hand, an IP-level anonymizer can handle nearly any protocol, even ones unforeseen by its designers (though these systems require kernel-level modifications to some operating systems, and so are more complex and less portable).
-TCP-level anonymity networks like Tor present a middle approach: they are fairly application neutral (so long as the application supports, or can be tunneled across, TCP), but by treating application connections as data streams rather than raw TCP packets, they avoid the well-known inefficiencies of tunneling TCP over TCP [52].
+For example, a system that understands HTTP can strip identifying information from requests, can take advantage of caching to limit the number of requests that leave the network, and can batch or encode requests to minimize the number of connections.
+On the other hand, an IPlevel anonymizer can handle nearly any protocol, even ones unforeseen by its designers (though these systems require kernel-level modifications to some operating systems, and so are more complex and less portable).
+TCP-level anonymity networks like Tor present a middle approach: they are application neutral (so long as the application supports, or can be tunneled across, TCP), but by treating application connections as data streams rather than raw TCP packets, they avoid the inefficiencies of tunneling TCP over TCP.